 Sacred Heart School opened in September of 1980 under the guidance of our founding pastor, Monsignor Arnold Biedermann, with about 40 students in kindergarten and first grade classes.

 In January of 1981, the Sisters of Notre Dame assumed administration of the school and continued that leadership until the late 1990s.
 Throughout that period, the principal was a religious minister, while all staff members were lay ministers.
 In 1992 Monsignor Arnold Biedermann retired and Father Daniel O’Sullivan began his pastorship.
 During this time, Sister Mary Francelia SND and Sister Jean Marie SND instilled a reliance on the goodness and providence of God, which is the charism of the Sisters of Notre Dame.

-Currently, all staff are members of the laity, while a Sister of Notre Dame is the Director of Religious Education for the parish.
+Currently, all staff is laity, while a Sister of Notre Dame is the Director of Religious Education for the parish.
 The charism initiated by the founder of the Sisters of Notre Dame, St. Julie Billiart, endures at Sacred Heart School as we continue to trust in divine providence.
 During daily prayer, at meetings, and assemblies we say, “Most Sacred Heart of Jesus, we place our trust in you.”